Terms and Conditions

 “Price” means the price of the Holiday as communicated at the time of the Booking, plus any additional sums payable due in accordance with these Conditions.

-“Shuttle Transport Services” means any form of transport offered to Passengers provided by a third party for transiting to/from a vessel or around a port or other terminal.
+“Shuttle Transport Services” means any form of transport offered to Passengers provided by a third party for transiting to a vessel or around a port or other terminal.

-“Special Offers” means Anchor Fares, 2 for 1 offers, BOGOF deals, Special Saver Fares and any other special offers or marketing incentives offered by FOCL from time to time.
+“Special Offers” means 3 for 2 offers, BOGOF deals, Special Saver Fares and any other special offers or marketing incentives offered by FOCL.

-“Third Party Services” means services provided by third party suppliers such as organised tours, Shuttle Transport Services, excursions or other programmes, which do not form part of the Booking.
+“Third Party Services” means services provided by third party suppliers such as Shuttle Transport Services, excursions, transfers or other programmes, which do not form part of the Holiday.

 “Third Party Service Provider” means a provider of Third Party Services, engaged by FOCL acting as agent only.

-“Tour Operator” means a person that markets and resells Holidays (or any component thereof) as a principal
+“Tour Operator” means an organisation that markets and resells Holidays (or any component thereof) as a principal.

 (a) a person includes a natural person, corporate or unincorporated body (whether or not having separate legal personality);